The cost of tree stump removal depends on size, removal method, location, and more. Our guide will show you how much stump removal costs.

 While it’s not always a safe or viable solution, learning how to burn a stump is one option to consider for stump removal.
 Here’s what to know about burning a stump to tackle the project successfully.

-Identifying a stump suitable for burning involves examining its size, composition, and surrounding area.
-First, you should not attempt to burn a stump that’s more than four feet in diameter.
-Second, stumps should be allowed to completely dry (ideally at least one year after being cut).
+The stump should be completely dry (ideally at least one year after being cut).
 If the stump is even slightly damp, you risk the fire getting out of control and spreading dangerously across your yard.
-You should also ensure there aren’t any underground utilities or flammable structures nearby that could be affected by the burning process.

 Before you kill a tree stump, confirm the local laws for burning stumps in your area.
 In many areas of the United States, burning stumps and other organic materials is illegal, so it’s essential to confirm that you can legally do it in order to avoid fines and other legal complications.

-You should also prep by bringing a hose connected to a water source to the stump in case of emergency.
+You should prep by bringing a hose connected to a water source to the stump in case of emergency.
 Be sure to wear fire protection gloves, eyewear, and a face mask when working through the stump-burning process.
 Lastly, since you should never leave a burning stump unattended, prepare to have at least one adult monitoring its progress for the duration of the project.

 First, grab a shovel and dig around the perimeter of the stump, uncovering as much of it as possible.
 Ideally, you want to reach all the way down to the roots.